zshi74/Python-Programming/Markdown Magic/README.md

 * String manipulation

 ## Summary
 If you use many popular internet forums, you may already be familiar with Markdown (Links to an external site.) syntax for formatting text online.
-It's very common because it's quite easy to convert from Markdown to HTML using some basic string operations (concatenation, slicing, indexing) – and that's exactly what you're going to do this week.
+It's very common because it's quite easy to convert from Markdown to HTML using some basic string operations (concatenation, slicing, indexing) – and that's exactly what you're going to do this time.

 ## Program Structure